frankheat/offsecnotes/content/web/vulnerabilities/http-request-smuggling.md

 {{< details summary="How do HTTP request smuggling vulnerabilities arise?" >}}

-* HTTP request smuggling vulnerabilities often occur due to the HTTP/1 specification offering two methods to define the request's end: the `Content-Length header` and `Transfer-Encoding` header.
+HTTP request smuggling vulnerabilities often occur due to the HTTP/1 specification offering two methods to define the request's end: the `Content-Length` header and `Transfer-Encoding` header.
   * The `Content-Length header` specifies the length of the message body in bytes
   * The `Transfer-Encoding` header specify that the message body uses chunked encoding.
 This means that the message body contains one or more chunks of data
     * Each chunk comprises a size in hexadecimal bytes, a newline, and the chunk's content.
 The message concludes with a zero-sized chunk.

+Type of HTTP-request-smuggling
   * TE.CL: the front-end server uses the `Transfer-Encoding` header and the back-end server uses the `Content-Length` header.
-  * TE.CL: the front-end server uses the `Transfer-Encoding` header and the back-end server uses the `Content-Length` header.
+  * CL.TE: the front-end server uses the `Content-Length` header and the back-end server uses the `Transfer-Encoding` header.
   * TE.TE: the front-end and back-end servers both support the `Transfer-Encoding` header, but one of the servers can be induced not to process it by obfuscating the header in some way.

 ```http